hackclub/winter/ProbablySwifty.md

 - Camera and Smart Home System
 	- Don't have the money to buy some cameras to install at home?
 Use your old phone!
 		- We are most likely going to use [Droidcam](https://www.dev47apps.com/) and modify their open-source client for Linux to handle multiple connections and the passthrough of the streams to TensorFlow
-			- The phones connect directly to the system to allow for minimal latency and faster response times.
-By doing it this way, we can also ensure that the
+			- The phones connect directly to the system through the Wi-Fi network hosted by the systemto allow for minimal latency and faster response times.
+By doing it this way, we cut out additional latency from having to transfer the signal to the Wi-Fi router then the PC.
+This system also has the added benefit of being able to reuse old phones and reduce e-waste, as the phones that we'd be using for this are old and we can use even older phones.
+Droidcam has support for at a minimum Android 5.1, which is almost a decade old.
 		- This also has the added benefit of functioning as a microphone
 	- Will also be paired with a Bluetooth speaker accompanying the phone in order to communicate with the voice assistant

 - Local TensorFlow Processing
 	- What happens in your home stays in your home!
 	- All the image detection and voice detection processing is run locally within the system and processed.